 During the summer season, Southeast and Southcentral areas are connected by the MV Kennicott to the Gulf of Alaska area.

-During the winter season’s adverse weather conditions, service isn’t provided to some communities in this region, but Port Lions, Ouzinkie, Kodiak receive service all year round.
-These regions usually receive regular service by MV Tusutumena.
+During the winter season’s adverse weather conditions, service isn’t provided to some communities in this region, but Port Lions, Ouzinkie, and Kodiak receive service all year round.
+These regions usually receive regular service from MV Tusutumena.

-The Cabins in the Alaska Ferry can accommodate both usually and specially-abled people, and all the vessels, therefore, have an elevator facility available to reach the cabin decks.
+The Cabins in the Alaska Ferry can accommodate both usual and specially-abled people, and all the vessels have an elevator facility available to reach the cabin decks.

-The cabins can be a two-person room or a four-person room.
-Shower facilities and public restrooms are also available on the vessels.
+The cabins can be two-person or four-person rooms, and shower facilities and public restrooms are also available on the vessels.
 The Alaska ferry provides clean pillows and blankets on the payment of a small amount.

 The trash is also collected daily by the Alaska ferry staff, even if they might not provide room service daily.
 The cabins are the first to sell out, so it’s advised to book them in advance.

 The answer is yes, and you can camp on the ferry.
-Some people couldn’t book a cabin or try to save some money or opt to camp on the deck.
-For this reason, people bring with them tents and sleeping bags on board.
+Some people couldn’t book a cabin, try to save some money, or opt to camp on the deck.
+For this reason, people bring tents and sleeping bags on board with them.

 Tents are allowed on the upper deck, but the place is limited.
 Thus, these covered solariums are famous for sleeping purposes.

-People also sleep on the lounge chairs, but these places are usually occupied almost instantly, and therefore one should board early if he/she plans to occupy these.
+People also sleep on lounge chairs, but these places are usually occupied almost instantly, so one should board early if one plans to occupy these.

-What Can you do on the Alaska Ferry for Fun?
+5. What Can You Do on the Alaska Ferry for Fun?

-The most obvious activity one can do here is sight-seeing the beautiful waters and the scenic coastline along all the Alaska Marine Highway System routes.
+The most obvious activity here is sightseeing the beautiful waters and the scenic coastline along all the Alaska Marine Highway System routes.

 The vessels also contain reading rooms, card rooms, and small arcades, while some ships might even have a play area for toddlers.